comsci-uwc-isak/unit-1-project-Nitieii/README.md

   ② Check if the number of argument =1

     if [ $# -ne 1 ]; then
       echo "Enter license plate"
       ls
       exit
     fi

   ③ Calculate the total sum of km of each car

     total=0
     while read line;
     do
   	for km in $line
   	do
     	(( total=$km+$total ))
         break
   	done
     done < "$file.txt"

   ④ Show the total Km of each car

     cd ..
     cd scripts
     bash frame.sh "TOTAL DISTANCE TRAVELED FOR $file was: $total"

  　⑤ Calculate the total sum of all cars (if user enter "all" as argument)

     if [ $file == all ]; then
     #Calculating total distance
     total=0

-    #comand read used with while loop will read the file
+    #comand read used with while loop will read the fil
     # chosen of the end of loop done < "file.txt" line by line
     #this will loop throug all the txt files in folder
     for f in *.txt;
     do
     #This if sentance will avoid maincarfile.txt
         if  [[ ($f == "maincarfile.txt") ]];then
 	    continue
 	fi
     while read line;
        do
 	  #for loop will go throug line word by word
 	  for km in $line
 	  do
 	    (( total=$km+$total ))
 	    #break will break the loop after first cycle
 	    break
 	  done
 	done < "$f"
     done

  　⑥ Show the total km of all the cars

      cd ..
     cd scripts
     bash frame.sh "TOTAL DISTANCE TRAVELED BY ALL CARS WAS: $total" exit